What is a lienholder?

 What is a Lienholder?

-A lienholder is the institution or party who is financing and therefore has a legal interest in the vehicle.
-Also known as the lender, the lienholder provides the funds for the purchase of your vehicle through the car loan process.
+A lienholder is the institution or party who is financing and therefore has a legal financial interest in the vehicle.
+Also known as the lender, lienholders and/or private parties provide the funds by letting you borrow money for the purchase of your vehicle through the car loan process.
 Once the car loan is created, a lien or legal claim, is created to safeguard the lender and provides it the full right of possession until the loan is paid off.
 In the event you default on your loan, the lienholder is within their rights to repossess it.
 However, if you stay in good standing, when the car is paid off, the lien is released.
 In addition, the vehicle title switches hands and goes from the lender to you, the purchaser of the vehicle.

 There are three types of lienholders, and they consist of either a bank, another type of financial institution, or a private individual.
 So, in addition to financial institutions, private individuals, or people, can be lienholders on a vehicle that you have purchased.